nestor-e/QPaths/readme.txt

         Running:
-From the src directory, run the program using:
+After compiling, from the src directory, run the program using:
     ./QLearnPathFinder {path to data} {initialize Q y/n} {use verbose printing y/n}

 The data path should point to a metadata file containing required details and